 This quick repetitive sequence of running stitches is easy to learn.
 I’m making a 'how-to' video to include in The Couture Sewing Kit (below).

-Click on this video and watch in amazement as the thread is pulled and the rolling hem magically rolls along the top edge of the fabric.
+Click on this video and watch in amazement as thread is pulled and the rolling hem magically rolls along the top edge of the fabric.

 Weft threads, located along the sides, can be carefully drawn out along the entire width of the cloth indicating where to cut.
 I illustrate this in the video on a prior post, The Mulberries Part 2o2 video.